machinekoder/pickit-docs/docs/faq/general/how-to-cluster-based-on-the-contours.rst

 Here we also have two corners that can help us split up the contour points in two smaller clusters.
 In the image below you can see that the contour points are now shown in two different colors.
-Now for every contour cluster a rectangle is calculated and good results are obtained.
+Now, for every contour cluster, a rectangle is fit and good results are obtained.

 .. image:: /assets/images/faq/aligned-rectangles-good.png